Skip to main content

 • Enroll full-time into a degree program that is not for religious training or theological education.

-• Have applied for financial aid by completing the federal Free Application for Federal Student Aid (FAFSA) by the four-year institution’s published deadline.
+• Have applied for financial aid by completing the federal Free Application for Federal Student Aid (FAFSA) or the Virginia Alternative State Aid (VASA) application by the four-year institution’s published financial aid application deadline.